thomaslj980-coder/NYC_Ridership/README.md

 | Decision Tree | 57,324 | 0.825 |
 | **Random Forest** | **44,832** | **0.893** |

-Random Forest explains 89% of variance in bridge traffic from transit ridership alone — suggesting a strong inverse relationship between public transit usage and car traffic.
+Random Forest explains 89% of variance in bridge traffic from transit ridership alone, suggesting a strong inverse relationship between public transit usage and car traffic.

 ### Seasonal Effects
-Season alone is a poor standalone predictor — the seasonal linear regression produced negative R² on test data for most modes (e.g. Subway test R² = -1.27).
+Season alone is a poor standalone predictor.
+The seasonal linear regression produced negative R² on test data for most modes (e.g. Subway test R² = -1.27).
 Ridership variance is dominated by the pandemic recovery period rather than seasonal patterns, which limits how much season-only models can generalise.

 ### Least-Crowded Mode Classification